specta-rs/rspc/docs/src/pages/index.md

 This library fits a use case between REST and [GraphQL](https://graphql.org).
 It allows you to built API's with the typesafey of GraphQL without the complexity involved.

+rspc acts as a type safe router on top of whatever HTTP or Websocket server you are already using such as [Axum](https://github.com/tokio-rs/axum).

 ### Features

 - ✅ **End-to-end typesafety** - Call your Rust code from Typescript with complete typesafety!